make-it-fun/GUI-for-tpdb2xbvr/README.md

 ### 3) Run "main.py"

 ## Instructions
-Click "Start Webserver", then, either...
+Click "Start Webserver" (or run your own), then, either...

 * scrape a scene from ThePornDB (see sample URLs below)
 * or use the search function to find a scene on ThePornDB, then scrape it
 * or manually enter your own data into the fields if you can't find a scene online.

 Then click "Export" to copy the JSON location to the clipboard.
 This will create your import file.